Alchemy-Meister/TekkenBot/README.md

 - [x] Overlays scale to different resolutions.
 - [x] Resizable overlay windows on draggable mode.
 - [x] Simultaneous overlays.
 Up to 2 overlays can be enabled at the same time.
+- [x] Overlays clearing on practice mode reset/new round start.

 #### Frame data overlay
 - [x] Up to 4 frame data lines.